maryash/maryash.github.io/135/projects/project_03.md

 Everything your print in it will be shown in the log window below the main game map.
 Never use `cout`, because it might break visual output of the game, always use `log` instead.

-The main purpose of the function `onStart` is no initialize global variables if you need to do so.
+The main purpose of the function `onStart` is to initialize global variables if you need to do so.

 ### Funciton `onAction`
 ```c++